Partial Capacity Benefit is a social welfare scheme which allows you to

 Travel or Island

-Allowance you can keep them if you qualify for Partial Capacity Benefit.
+Allowance you can keep these if you qualify for Partial Capacity Benefit.

-You cannot keep your Fuel Allowance or your Living Alone Allowance.
-If you were
+You cannot keep your Fuel Allowance.
+If you were getting Invalidity Pension and

 You should check with the Department